TheHamkerCat/Telegram_VC_Bot/README.md

 ## Note

 1. More services will be added soon.
+2. Termux is not completely supported yet, might take a week or two.
-2. If you want any help you can ask [here](https://t.me/TheHamkerChat)
+3. If you want any help you can ask [here](https://t.me/TheHamkerChat)

 ## Credits
 1. `https://github.com/cyberboysumanjay/JioSaavnAPI` [For JioSaavnAPI]